13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

-What Is Ecommerce Personalization?
+What Is eCommerce Personalization?

-The right eCommerce personalization strategy helps you define your traffic’s behavior during their shopping session as precisely as possible.
+A good eCommerce personalization strategy helps you define your traffic’s behavior during their shopping session as precisely as possible.

 Personalization is essential for eCommerce because it helps you take a more targeted approach to prospects and customers.